iamtheyammer/pie-whack-a-mole/electrical.md

 ## Overall Circuit Overview

-The circuit can be brokwn down into three main steps:
+The circuit can be broken down into three main steps:

 1. The Arduino, for some reason (could be a hit, or it choosing for the mole to go up) chooses to change the state of a mole.
 2. The Arduino sends a signal (by setting a pin to high or low) to the MOSFET, turning it on/off and allowing/blocking current flow through the solenoid.
 3. The solenoid generates a magnetic field, which moves the plunger in the pneumatic system and causes the mole to pop up through the hole.

 As the game continues, the Arduino controls the movement of the moles by turning the MOSFETs on and off.
 The Arduino will also send data when moles are hit by the player over the serial connection to the Raspberry Pi, which will display the score and other information on the scoreboard.

+See the circuit diagram for more information on our wiring.

 ## Arduino Firmware Overview